 Economists say one-third to one-half of the gender pay gap may be explained by differences in education, experience and the number of hours worked.
 But the reason for the remainder is a bit of a mystery, although many say it's due to gender discrimination.
 To put the pay gap in perspective, consider this: In 2019, a typical 25-year-old woman employed full-time earned $5,000 less per year than her male counterpart.
 If that gap persists until those employees hit age 65, she would have lost out on more than $406,000 compared to the man, an astonishing figure.

 The gender gap is even steeper for women of color.
-In 2017, according to Census data, white women working full-time, year-round earned median annual incomes that were 77 percent of what their white male counterparts scored.
-For African-American women, the figure dipped to 61 percent; for Hispanic females, it was a dismal 53 percent.
-Only Asian women fared better than white women, earning 85 percent of what white males did.
+In 2020, according to census data, white non-Hispanic women working full-time, year-round earned median annual incomes that were 79 percent of what their white, non-Hispanic, male counterparts scored.
+For African American women, the figure dipped to 64 percent; for Hispanic females, it was a dismal 57 percent.
+(While these discrepancies are big, the gaps are less than they were five years ago.)
+As far as Asian women were concerned, the American Association of University Women, which compiles these stats using census data, wrote, "It is not possible to compare this year's pay gap between Asian women and white, non-Hispanic men with last year's due to limitations in this year's data collection" because of COVID-19.
+However, in 2017, Asian women earned about 85 percent of what white males did, higher than even white women.

-In fact, the American Association of University Women pegged "Equal Pay Day" for African-American women as happening some time in August and way down in November for Latina women in 2019.
+Women of color are so far down in the wage gap, the American Association of University Women pegged "Equal Pay Day" for African American women as happening in September and in December for Latinas in 2022.